glmoritz/mosaik-pandapower-2/README.md

   where `function_name` is the name of the function as a string and `params` is a dictionary that will be used as the keyword arguments to that function (it will default to `{}` if not given).

 - Finally, if you want to use a simbench grid,
   ```python
   grid = pp_sim.Grid(simbench=simbench_id)
   ```
+  This method requires simbench to be installed in the same (virtual) environment as the adapter.
+This does not happen automatically when installing mosaik-pandapower-2, as we don't want to burden users who don't need it with this dependency.

 In every case, you will get a `Grid` entity `grid`.
 The simulator supports only one such entity.
 In case that you want to simulate several grids, you need to